 Our studies show that when co-workers are involved in leadership development, the leaders they are helping tend to become more effective.
 Leaders who ask for input and then follow up to see if progress is being made are seen as people who care.
 Co-workers might well infer that leaders who don’t respond to feedback must not care very much.

-Historically, a great deal of leadership development has focused on the importance of an event.
+Historically, a great deal of management development has focused on the importance of an event.
 This event could be a training program, a motivational speech, or an offsite executive meeting.
 The experience of the eight companies we studied indicates that real leadership development involves a process that occurs over time, not an inspiration or transformation that occurs in a meeting.

 Physical exercise provides a useful analogy.
 Imagine having out-of-shape people sit in a room and listen to a speech on the importance of exercising, then watch some tapes on how to exercise, and perhaps practice exercising.
 Would you ever wonder why these people were still unfit a year later?
 The source of physical fitness is not understanding the theory of working out; it is engaging in exercise.